 To add a boot menu entry for rEFInd (for example) as 4th (numbering starts from zero) option in the boot menu:

-where FS0: is the mapping corresponding to the EFI system partition and FS0:EFIrefindrefind_x64.efi is the file to be launched.
+is the mapping corresponding to the EFI system partition and FS0:EFIrefindrefind_x64.efi

 To add an entry to boot directly into your system without a bootloader, configure a boot option using your kernel as an EFISTUB:

-where N is the priority, V is the volume number of your EFI system partition, and /dev/sdX# is your root partition.
+is the volume number of your EFI system partition, and /dev/sdX#

 To remove the 4th boot option: